the computation and language lab

 Eric Bigelow is a PhD student at Harvard

-Frank Mollica is a professor at Edinburgh
+Frank Mollica is a professor at The University of Melbourne

 Tania Cruz is a PhD student at Delaware